deviserplatform/docs/guide/deviser-admin/index.md

 ### Create Deviser Module
-Create a deviser module project with database context as explained in the module section.
+Create a deviser module project as explained in the module section.

 ### Implement IAdminConfigurator
 Implement a class with interface `IAdminConfigurator`.
 This interface has method `ConfigureAdmin()` which is used to build an UI model.